Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 Could they somehow keep their builds always simple, or did they have some elegant solution to deal with large complex builds?

-Once again, Ann wasn't sure what I meant, and
+Once again, Ann wasn’t sure what I meant, and
 I had to explain her at length the kind of situations I had to deal with and the kind of actions I took, before Ann could map them to processes and interactions that happened in Houyhnhnm computing systems.
 And her conclusion was that
-while Houyhnhnms computing systems certainly could express large builds, they didn't possess a “build system” separate and distinguished from their normal development system;
+while Houyhnhnms computing systems certainly could express large builds, they didn’t possess a “build system” separate and distinguished from their normal development system;
 rather their “build system” was simply to use their regular development system at the meta-level,